duhow/xl-converter/README.md

 ### Python Version

-The project runs on Python `3.11.6`.
+This project runs on Python `3.11.9`.
 It should also work on a slightly older version. `3.12` and newer are not supported.

 ### Large Files